petruzzellialessandro/UMAP2024/readme.md

 # Preliminaries

 To run the KASCRS, you first need to set up the Python environment and then execute the script.
 This will learn the knowledge graph embedding.

+To execute the scripts you need an Ubuntu machine with CUDA 12.4 and Python 3.9.13.

 ## Environment for Knowledge Graph Embedding